 On a whim we had booked a trip for Memorial weekend.
 The place is close to Pure Peonies, a farm a friend told me about.
 To drive there from Seattle is a bit long for a day trip, but was manageable when staying nearby.
 If you can’t make the trip, bouquets are available for purchase via their website.

-Tip: before visiting a flower farm, check their website, Facebook page, or other means of communication to make sure flowers are blooming.
+Tip: before visiting a flower farm, check their website, Facebook page, or other means of communication to make sure flowers are blooming and that they are indeed open for visitors.

 The field is small, but enough space for a kiddo to run around.
 There are plants, single stems and bouquets for sale.

 I bought about twenty single stems that we brought to our vacation rental for a few days before returning home.
 Once we got home I made up a bouquet for my sister-in-law (the light colors in tall vase on right), and three short arrangements in mason jars for teachers and neighbors.

 Hope you enjoyed reading and hearing about the farm visit.
 Pin the image below if you would like to save this article for future reference!
+More articles and shopping ideas are linked below too.
 Also, make sure to subscribe at the right side to receive all of the latest tutorials from This Dear Casa!
-Thanks for stopping by!

 Another idea for floral fun- making a wreath with dried flowers.